Skip to article

 Ohio cottage food laws: what is the short version?

-Ohio does not require state registration for the cottage food lane.
-There is no state revenue cap in the current data.
-Ohio allows online orders, in-state shipping, seller delivery for cottage food sellers in the current data.
+Ohio does not require state registration for basic cottage food sales.
+The cited state sources do not list a revenue cap.
+Ohio allows online orders, in-state shipping, seller delivery for cottage food sellers.

-Do I need a cottage food license in Ohio?
+Do I need a cottage food license or permit in Ohio?

-Not for the cottage food lane in the current data.
+Not for the basic cottage food path, based on the state sources cited on this page.
 Ohio may still have label, food-category, local zoning, or other business rules, so check the official source before you sell.

 What foods can I sell from home in Ohio?

-Ohio's cottage food lane is mainly for foods that do not need time or temperature control for safety.
+Ohio's cottage food rules mainly cover foods that do not need time or temperature control for safety.
 Common no-go categories include tcs, acidified foods, low acid canned goods, meat, poultry.

 About VibeKitchen